salatielsilva/GeoContext2Vec/README.md

 - ITDL-postgres.ipynb;
 - ITDL Word2Vec Training.ipynb.

-Remember to update the login credentials for your database instance in each notebook.
+Remember to update the login credentials for your postgresql database instance in each notebook.

 Pre-calculated embeddings for all three methods can be found at the following link: https://drive.google.com/drive/folders/1mjXampBlO0fnfSCNq3F8cdqNZmnFkk1H?usp=sharing.